-Sales, service, and distribution of malt liquor manufactured by the brew pub, or vinous liquor (wine) manufactured by the vintner's restaurant for off-premises consumption, is authorized from 8:00 a.m. to 12:00 midnight.
+Sales, service, and distribution of malt liquor manufactured by the brew pub, or vinous liquor (wine) manufactured by the vintner's restaurant, or spirituous liquor manufactured by the distillery pub, for off-premises consumption is authorized from 8:00 a.m. to 12:00 midnight.

-Sales, service, and distribution of alcohol beverages that are not manufactured by the brew pub or the vintner's restaurant is not permitted.
+Sales, service, and distribution of alcohol beverages that are not manufactured by the brew pub, the distillery pub, or the vintner's restaurant is not permitted for off-premises.
 Sales are not permitted on Christmas day.